On the Distributed Complexity of Large-Scale Graph Computations

 Initially, $M_i$ discovers $t_3=t_3(P_i)$ ``local'' triangles (for which it knows all $3$ edges) by inspecting its assigned portion of the input graph given by $P_i$.
 Since we are restricting the inputs to be in $\good_i$, we know that the edges known to $M_i$ are bounded by $O(n^2 \log n /k)$ and hence the number of triangles formed using these edges is

-We call a triangle $\lambda$ \emph{undetermined w.r.t.\ $M_i$}, if $M_i$ is unaware of at least $1$ edge of $\lambda$ initially.
+We call a triangle $\lambda$ \emph{undetermined w.r.t.\ $M_i$}, if $M_i$ is unaware of at least one edge of $\lambda$ initially.
 Formally, $\lambda$ is undetermined if there are two input graphs $G,G'$ where $\lambda$ exists in $G$ but not in $G'$ and both graphs are compatible with the input $p_i$ assigned to machine $M_i$.

-By the above, we have at least $\frac{t}{k} - t_3$ undetermined triangles that are output by $M_i$.
+By the above, we have at least $(t/k) - t_3$ undetermined triangles that are output by $M_i$.
 From Equation~(10) in \cite{rivin2001counting}, we know that the number of distinct edges necessary for representing $\ell$ triangles is $\Omega(\ell^{2/3})$.
-This means that at least $\left(\frac{t}{k} - t_3\right)^{2/3}$ edges are required for representing the undetermined triangles of $M_i$.
+This means that at least $\left((t/k) - t_3\right)^{2/3}$ edges are required for representing the undetermined triangles of $M_i$.
 We can divide the undetermined triangles into two sets, one set $T_1$ contains triangles that have vertex allocated to $M_i$, and the other set $T_2$ contains triangles that have no vertex allocated to $M_i$.